SystemsApproach/aether-onramp/README.md

 ### Connect Kubernetes to the Network

-Since Aether ultimately provides a 5G connectivity service, how the cluster you just installed connects to the network is an important (and difficult to get right) detail.
+Since Aether ultimately provides a connectivity service, how the cluster you just installed connects to the network is an important detail.
 As a first pass, Aether OnRamp borrows a configuration from AiaB; eventually, support for optimizations like SR-IOV will also need to be included.
 Type:

 ```
     make router-pod
 ```
-This target primarily configures Linux (via `systemctl`), but also starts a Quagga router running inside the cluster.
+This target configures Linux (via `systemctl`), but also starts a Quagga router running inside the cluster.

 ### Bring Up Aether Management Platform